jkuhlmann/gainput/README.md

 *Gainput is in development.
 You should check it out.
 Feedback is always welcome!*

-Gainput is the new awesome C++ input library for your game:
+Gainput is the awesome C++ input library for your game:

 - handles your input needs from low-level device reading to high-level mapping of user-defined buttons
 - well-documented, clean, lightweight, and easy to use